Vol. I · Dispatch №01 · Tirana → Bovilla

 Three ways to spend a perfect day in the canyon.

-Half-day escape, full cultural immersion, or a rugged 4×4 panorama — small groups, careful timing, no rental-car anxiety.
+Half-day escape, full cultural immersion, or a rugged ATV adventure — small groups of twelve at most, never a packed minibus, careful timing, and no rental-car anxiety.

 1. 01